$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime: Introduction

 The intricate internal structure of JT gravity is fundamentally grounded in its boundary symmetry content and the formal mathematical scaffolding that supports it.
 The theory maintains a profound connection to conformal symmetry through its interplay with the Virasoro algebra and Schwarzian derivatives~\cite{Iliesiu,Mertens,OvisenkoSchwarzian}, and it has been systematically broadened by the implementation of relaxed boundary conditions and higher--spin extensions~\cite{Gross:2016kjj,Witten:2016iux,Yoon}.
 The boundary behavior can also be effectively captured using coadjoint orbit methods, which serve as powerful tools for probing symmetry--breaking phenomena and their physical ramifications~\cite{Davison:2016ngz,NarayanYoon,Fu:2016vas,Grumiller:2017qao,Alkalaev:2013fsa,Grumiller:2013swa,Grumiller,Kine,Fukuyama}.
 While the Schwarzian formalism remains a crucial link to the SYK dual, the scope of asymptotic symmetry analysis extends beyond it; in particular, the BF formulation of JT gravity offers a structurally independent yet equally robust avenue for such inquiries~\cite{Grumiller:2002nm,Banks:1990mk}.
-Within this formalism, the dilaton field functions as a Lagrange multiplier that enforces curvature constraints, and the associated asymptotic symmetry algebra can be extended, for instance, to a Virasoro--Kac--Moody structure, via the inclusion of internal symmetry sectors~\cite{Ikeda:1993fh,Jackiw:1982hg}.
+Within this formalism, the dilaton field functions as a Lagrange multiplier that enforces curvature constraints, and the associated ASA can be extended, for instance, to a Virasoro--Kac--Moody structure, via the inclusion of internal symmetry sectors~\cite{Ikeda:1993fh,Jackiw:1982hg}.
 This flexibility underscores the utility of JT gravity as a versatile platform for studying gravitational dynamics in lower dimensions, irrespective of adherence to the Schwarzian perspective.
+This methodological structure aligns with the strategy developed in our previous work on bosonic $\mathfrak{sl}(3,\mathbb{R})$ JT gravity~\cite{Ozer:2025bpb}, and here we implement its supersymmetric analogue using the $\mathfrak{osp}(1|2)$ superalgebra.

+While prior analyses of JT supergravity, particularly those centered around the Schwarzian action \cite{Almheiri:2014cka,Maldacena:2016upp,Cadoni:1999ja,Engelsoy:2016xyb,Cvetic:2016eiv,Sachdev:2019bjn,Sachdev:2010um}, focus on the boundary effective theory and its relation to the SYK model, our approach emphasizes the bulk gauge-theoretic formulation and its implications for asymptotic symmetry breaking.
+In contrast to the boundary-centered derivations of the $\cN=1$ super--Schwarzian theory, we construct the full $\mathfrak{osp}(1|2)$ asymptotic algebra via BF theory and coadjoint orbit methods, thereby uncovering dynamical constraints absent in Schwarzian-only treatments.
+This strategy is conceptually aligned with our earlier $\mathfrak{sl}(3,\mathbb{R})$ construction \cite{Ozer:2025bpb}, and extends the findings of \cite{Grumiller:2002nm,Banks:1990mk,Ikeda:1993fh,Jackiw:1982hg} into the supersymmetric domain.
+As such, the present work provides a structurally distinct extension of JT supergravity beyond existing formulations.